luuj/luuj/README.md

-Hi, my name is Jonathan and I recently completed my PhD at Harvard University focusing on semi-competing risks, clinical trials, and survival analysis.
+Hi, my name is Jonathan and I recently completed my PhD at Harvard University focusing on competing risks, clinical trials, and survival analysis.
 Currently, I am working as a biostatistician concentrating on clinical trial design.